-Visual Arts SL/HL
+Visual Arts HL/SL

 The IB Diploma Programme Visual Arts course encourages students to challenge their own creative and cultural expectations and boundaries.
 It is a thought-provoking course in which students develop analytical skills in problem-solving and divergent thinking, while working towards technical proficiency and confidence as art-makers.
 In addition to exploring and comparing visual arts from different perspectives and in different contexts, students are expected to engage in, experiment with and critically reflect upon a wide range of contemporary practices and media.
 The course is designed for students who want to go on to study visual arts in higher education as well as for those who are seeking lifelong enrichment through visual arts.
-Students are expected to present an exhibition of their own work at the end of the two year programme.